Idaho killings suspect waives extradition from Pennsylvania

-The suspect in the November slaying of four University of Idaho students waived extradition from his home state of Pennsylvania to face murder charges in the death of four university students in the state of Idaho.
+The suspect in the November slaying of four University of Idaho students waived extradition from his home state of Pennsylvania to face murder charges in the state of Idaho.

 Bryan Kohberger arrived at Pennsylvania's Monroe County Courthouse Tuesday by prison transport van, cuffed and in a prison jumpsuit, and was escorted to the back of the courthouse by armed law enforcement.

+Judge Worthington ordered Kohberger must be handed over to the custody of Latah County District Attorney's Office within 10 days.

+Kohberger has invoked his right to be silent going forward, his state-appointed extradition attorney, Jason LaBar, said.

-Tuesday's move was expected after Kohberger's state-appointed attorney earlier indicated his client planned to waive extradition from his home state and called the hearing a "formality proceeding."
+Tuesday's move was expected after the attorney earlier indicated his client planned to waive extradition from his home state and called the hearing a "formality proceeding."

 The Monroe County Correctional Facility warden informed officials that Kohberger has been a "model prisoner" who has not caused any problems during his time in detention, according to a source familiar with Kohberger's status at the facility.